-- Studies have shown that working out at 7 A.M. can help you alter your body clock for the better.
+- Working out at 7 A.M. can help you alter your body clock for the better.
 You’ll be more vigorous in the morning and fall asleep earlier in the evening, making sure you get the right amount of rest each night.

-- According to an article published in the American Psychological Association, exercising in the morning can foster the development and maintenance of healthy habits.
+- According to this article published in the American Psychological Association, exercising in the morning can foster the development and maintenance of healthy habits.

 - There’s a lower level of air pollution early in the morning, in comparison to other times of the day.

 As you can see, there are plenty of benefits of walking in the morning.
 Of course, there are cons as well.
 Let’s take a look:

 - If you’re not a morning person, the biggest downside is waking up early.
 This may seem like an obstacle easy to overcome, but for some it’s not.
 Getting up early in the morning to work out may also affect your sleep pattern.

 - You won’t be able to burn as many calories as you do later in the day.